Samsung/tizen-docs/docs/application/tizen-studio-0/common-tools/emulator.md

 # Running Applications on the Emulator

-The Tizen emulator is a tool that reduces the inconvenience of testing the application on a real device, by providing an environment similar to a real device.
+The Tizen Emulator is a tool that reduces the inconvenience of testing the application on a real device, by providing an environment similar to a real device.
 In other words, if you do not have the real device, you can test on a virtual device with similar features.

 Using the Emulator Manager, you can create a variety of environments (different device types) and you can preview the problems during the development process.
 The emulator provides the actual hardware similar to real device controls, and you can check the application features, such as data processing and user scenarios.

 The emulator is based on the open source QEMU project and consists of a virtual CPU, memory, and various peripherals.
-Currently, the Tizen Studio only supports the x86 machine architecture for guest.
+Currently, Tizen Studio only supports the x86 machine architecture for guest.

 You can use the [Emulator Manager](emulator-manager.md) to create and launch a Virtual Machine (emulator) instance.
 You can communicate with the emulator instance using the [Smart Development Bridge (SDB)](smart-development-bridge.md).